hashgraph/hedera-services/platform-sdk/docs/core/tipset-algorithm.md

 3) the snapshot improvement score is greater than zero and this is the first event created since we last updated the snapshot

-By following this rule, this ensures that each node stops creating new events in a finite amount of time if that node no longer is in communicating with a quorum of its peers.
+By following this rule, this ensures that a given node stops creating new events in a finite amount of time if that node no longer is in communication with a quorum of its peers.

 ```
 Example